 If a company's in administration, it means it can't provide your goods or services, and the management's no longer in control.
 Yet it doesn't necessarily mean it's closed down completely.

 The administrator's job's to maximise the value from selling off the company, and if keeping it as a going concern in order to sell it does that, then it'll keep trading.
-That may mean you can simply get a refund or the product, as normal.
+That may mean you can simply get a refund, or you receive the product as normal.

 Otherwise, to be in with a chance of getting your cash, you'll have to apply to the administrator, not the company, and any cash left after paying the secured creditors and staff'll be split between everyone who's submitted a claim.

 In other words, whatever the rights you'd have had with the retailer/company, you have with the credit card company, so you can get your money back from it.

 This is a legal protection that credit card companies have no choice about, as when you spend on a credit card, you're entering into an arrangement to borrow (even if you pay off in full), so you get these rights.

 If you suffered losses as a result of the administration, eg, you had a half finished kitchen and needed to pay extra to get it finished, you may be able to claim this from the card company too.

 For full details on this, including free template letters to reclaim from the card company, read the Section 75 guide.

 However, it's important to note, the £100 is for a single item.
 Even if you ordered ten £90 kitchen stools, while the total order is £900, it won't count (though chairs sold as a set for more than £100 would qualify.
 With the former, it would still be worth giving section 75 a go, but it's likely it won't be able to help you, so read on.